-The Nominating and Corporate Governance Committee shall periodically review and approve the Company's Code of Business Conduct and Ethics, which is applicable to directors, officers and employees; consider questions of possible conflicts of interest of directors and corporate officers; review actual and potential conflicts of interest (including corporate opportunities) of directors and corporate officers; and approve or prohibit any involvement of such persons in matters that may involve a conflict of interest or corporate opportunity.
-Directors may be asked from time to time to leave a Board meeting when the Board is considering a transaction in which the director (or another organization in which the director or officer) has a financial or other interest.
+The Nominating and Corporate Governance Committee and Audit Committee shall periodically review and approve the Corporation's Code of Business Conduct and Ethics, which is applicable to directors, officers and employees; consider questions of possible conflicts of interest of directors and corporate officers; review actual and potential conflicts of interest (including corporate opportunities) of directors and corporate officers; and approve or prohibit any involvement of such persons in matters that may involve a conflict of interest or corporate opportunity.
+Directors may be asked from time to time to leave a Board meeting when the Board is considering a transaction in which the director (or another organization in which the director is a director or officer) has a financial or other interest.
+Directors shall disclose any such interests to the Board in advance of Board deliberation on the topic.

-The Audit Committee shall review and approve any proposed related party transactions in compliance with the Company's policies and Nasdaq Rules and must report material related party transactions to the full Board and review and approve the Company's procedures for handling complaints regarding accounting or auditing matters.
+The Audit Committee shall review and approve any proposed related party transactions in compliance with the Corporation's policies and Nasdaq Rules and must report material related party transactions to the full Board and review and approve the Corporation's procedures for handling complaints regarding accounting or auditing matters.